6 Essential E-commerce Trends for the New Normal and Beyond

 2. Keep it personal

-The impact of personalisation cannot be overstated.
-While internet users have come to expect a high degree of personalised content, such methods run the risk of alienating potential customers if irrelevant or mistargeted information is deployed.
+The impact of personalization cannot be overstated.
+While internet users have come to expect a high degree of personalized content, such methods run the risk of alienating potential customers if irrelevant or mistargeted information is deployed.
 Navigating this terrain means mastering general and individual data, tracking where site traffic originates and adapting with extreme precision when it comes to currency and language parameters.
-And the numbers don’t lie: a Google-commissioned study by the Boston Consulting Group found that consumers are 110% more likely to add additional items to their baskets when provided with a highly personalised shopping experience.
+And the numbers don’t lie: a Google-commissioned study by the Boston Consulting Group found that consumers are 110% more likely to add additional items to their shopping carts when provided with a highly personalized shopping experience.

 3. Alexa, Siri and Google: Your personal shopping assistants